kelray/Lane-Detection-Demo-OpenCV/README.md

-# Lane Detection Demo OpenCV
+# Lane Detection Demo using OpenCV
 This is a simple lane detection demo in C++ using OpenCV library.

 Disclaimer: